-Credit by Special Assessment: A student who may have carried on systematic studies which may be equitable to a 100-course creditable in the Faculty of Science and who has been unable to obtain the equivalent advanced standing may apply for Credit by Special Assessment to the Dean or designee.
+Department concerned may require the student to write a regular final mination covering the material of the course being assessed.
+With the eption of IB and AP courses as outlined in §§16.1 and 16.2, credit by special essment is generally not available in laboratory courses.
+A fee for Credit by cial Assessment will be levied other than for IB and AP courses.
+Credit by cial Assessment is not offered in courses in which a student has previously sived a failing grade. studies which may be equitable to a 100-course creditable in the Faculty of Science and who has been unable to obtain the equivalent advanced standing may apply for Credit by Special Assessment to the Dean or designee.
 The Department concerned may require the student to write a regular final examination covering the material of the course being assessed.
-With the exception of IB and AP courses as outlined in §\$16.1 and 16.2, credit by special assessment is generally not available in laboratory courses.
+With the exception of IB and AP courses as outlined in §§16.1 and 16.2, credit by special assessment is generally not available in laboratory courses.
 A fee for Credit by Special Assessment will be levied other than for IB and AP courses.
 Credit by Special Assessment is not offered in courses in which a student has previously received a failing grade.